lm3nitro/Projects/MySQL/Part2-Import Database.md

 ![Pasted image 20240504123532](https://github.com/lm3nitro/Projects/assets/55665256/15f4424d-c3a8-4540-bf1b-a61c1374ebfc)

-Once the dialog closes, we should see that the new schema has been created, if not you can refresh
+Once the dialog closes, I should see that the new schema has been created, if not you can refresh

 ![Pasted image 20240504123653](https://github.com/lm3nitro/Projects/assets/55665256/b192e5da-2d1a-4e3a-a0fe-ace1fe8eaec0)

 ### Import Data

-Now that we have created the Schema, we will need to import our data.
-To do this, expand the schema and select *Table Data Import Wizard*
+Now that I have created the Schema, I need to import my data.
+To do this, I expanded the schema and select *Table Data Import Wizard*

 ![Pasted image 20240504123855](https://github.com/lm3nitro/Projects/assets/55665256/a9091241-436a-444b-9aa4-6826eae2c987)